-Ballot: Alomar.
 Alomar is one of the most gifted second basemen I've ever seen.
 Why didn't I vote for others?
 To me, the Hall of Fame should be comprised of the elite ballplayers, who are clearly superior without argument.
 Someone recently wrote about the need for the "Hall of Very Good Players," and I would put Blyleven, Morris, Larkin, Martinez, Raines and Trammell in there.

 Ballot: Alomar, Larkin and Dave Parker.

 A year later, I have voted for Alomar, the best defensive second baseman I've ever seen.
 I promised to vote for him, and I have, though uncomfortably.
 I still can't get past Blyleven's 250 losses.
 That's too many for a 287-game winner, no matter the number of shutouts and strikeouts.
 Blyleven lost 17 games in his lone 20-win season and lost 10 or more 16 times.
 In my mind, he produced two, perhaps three Hall of Fame seasons.
 Not enough.